|

 the relationship between Riyo and her husband, Matsuji, and what

 kinds of changes does it undergo in the course of the film?
+2. Decribe the relationships between the women and their importance

 in the film, specifically between Riyo and Kana?
 Analyze the scene